-Points are awarded based on the extent to which the project maximizes or improves the stability of the area, such as by rehabbing properties or creating energy-efficient new construction.
+Points are awarded based on the extent to which the project maximizes or improves the stability of the area as a percentage of the housing units committed to meet each of the criteria listed below, such as rehabbing properties or creating energy-efficient new construction.
+Please note that certifications not included in the listings below are not eligible for points in this scoring category.

-Type of stability provided Points Creation of energy-efficient, new construction housing that meets or exceeds one of the following rating programs as certified by a third party: LEED Certification, Passive House Certification, Energy Star, Enterprise Green Communities Certification, HERS Rating of 85 or less, a REScheck calculation indicating the proposed design exceeds the 2012 International Energy Conservation Code by 15 percent or better, the Department of Energy's Zero Percent Energy-Ready Home Certification, or another certification with similar characteristics with the prior approval of FHLB.
-5.0 Creation of climate-resilient housing that meets the resiliency standards for one of the following certification programs as certified by the appropriate third party: FEMA flood certificate (for housing at risk of flooding), National Green Building Standards' Green + Resilience, US Resiliency Council, SITES, FORTIFIED, Enterprise Green Communities Certification, or another certification with similar characteristics with the prior approval of FHLB.
-3.0 Any One of the Following: Substantial rehab of units with rehab costs of at least \$18,392 in construction hard costs per unit ( reflected on the AHP Development Budget ).
+Type of stability provided Points Creation of energy-efficient, new construction housing that meets one of the following rating programs as certified by a third party: LEED Platinum or Gold Certification, Passive House Certification, Evergreen Sustainable Development Certification, HERS Rating less than 55, Department of Energy's Zero Percent Energy-Ready Home Certification (ZERH), or National Green Building Standard's Emerald Certification.
+5.0 Creation of energy-efficient, new construction housing that meets one of the following rating programs as certified by a third party: LEED Silver Certification, EarthCraft Certification, HERS Rating between 55 and 62 (inclusive), Department of Energy Home Energy Score of 7 or above, National Green Building Standard's Gold Certification, Enterprise Green Communities Plus Certification, or Energy Star / Energy Star Multifamily New Construction Certification, as applicable.
+3.0 Creation of energy-efficient, new construction housing that meets one of the following rating programs as certified by a third party: LEED Certification aside from Platinum, Gold, or Silver, WaterSense Homes Certification, HERS Rating between 62 and 70 (not including 62), National Green Building Standard's Silver or Bronze, or a REScheck Calculation indicating the proposed design exceeds the 2021 International Energy Conservation Code by 15 percent or better.
+1.0 Creation of climate-resilient housing that meets the resiliency standards for one of the following certification programs as certified by the appropriate third party: National Green Building Standard's Emerald Certification, U.S. Resiliency Council Certification, SITES Certification, FORTIFIED Gold Certification, REDi Gold or Platinum Certification, Passive House Certification, or LEED Platinum Certification.
+3.0 Creation of climate-resilient housing that meets the resiliency standards for one of the following certification programs as certified by the appropriate third party: National Green Building Standards' Green + Resilience Certification, Evergreen Sustainable Development Certification, FORTIFIED Roof Certification, Enterprise Green Communities Plus Certification, REDi Silver Certification, or FEMA Flood Certification (for housing at risk of flooding).
+1.0

+Rehab Meeting Any One of the Following Criteria:

+Substantial rehab of units with rehab costs of at least \$19,293 in construction hard costs per unit (reflected on the AHP Development Budget).
 Points will be awarded based on the percent of units targeted.
-5.0 Preservation of owner-occupied housing for which at least \$5,500 in construction hard costs per unit is reflected on the AHP Development Budget and will be used to help maintain the unit's habitability.
+5.0 Preservation of owner-occupied housing for which at least \$5,500 in construction 7.0 hard costs per unit is reflected on the AHP Development Budget and will be used to help maintain the unit's habitability.
 Note: projects receiving points in this category are not eligible for the substantial rehab of units points listed immediately above.
-7.0